 At the age of fifty-five, according to Schaff-Herzog's Encyclopedia, from which we condense this sketch, he began to have visions of heaven, hell, angels, and the spiritual world.
-He says: "I have been called to a holy office by the Lord himself, who most mercifully appeared to me, his servant, in the year 1743, when he opened my sight into the spiritual world and enabled me to converse with spirits and angels."
+He says: "I have been called to a holy office by the Lord himself, who says: "I have been called to a holy office by the Lord himself, who most mercifully appeared to me, his servant, in the year 1743, when he opened my sight into the spiritual world and enabled me to converse with spirits and angels."
 Exactly like what Mrs. White claimed.
-This work he continued for thirty years, during which time he wrote about thirty inspired volumes.
+This work he continued for thirty years, during which time her wrote about thirty inspired volumes.
 He made some remarkable predictions, which his followers claim were exactly fulfilled.